 If someone else is coming to collect your child, please ensure that your child's class teacher has been notified either by speaking to them directly or by sending a message via the school office.
-Please also contact the school office if your child is going to be absent from school.
+Please also contact the school office if your child is going to be absent from

 There are lots of opportunities for you to meet with us to discuss your child's progress throughout the year.
-However, please phone to make an appointment to talk to us if you have any queries or concerns.
+However, please feel free to come and see us if you have any queries or concerns.
+After school in the playground is usually a good time to catch us!